A Renowned Arizona Travel Example: The Grand Canyon

 Viewed from Oracle, Arizona

 Catalina Mountains - Officially the Santa Catalina Mountains.
 They edge the North and Northeast side of Tucson.
 A gorgeous backdrop to this city!
 The highest point, and a popular desert heat escape, is Mount Lemmon.
-At 9,157 feet there can be as much as a 30 degree temperature drop!
+At 9,157 feet there can be as much as a 30 degree temperature drop from the desert floor below!
 The village at the top is Summerhaven, year-round population about 40.
 Nearby is the Southernmost ski area in the U.S. mainland: Mount Lemmon Ski Valley.

 Santa Rita Mountains - About 40 miles Southeast of Tucson, almost a 2 hour drive from Tombstone AZ.
 The highest peak is Mount Wrightson, a popular hiking challenge at 9,453 feet.
 You can drive part-way up to trail-heads at Bog Springs Campground, Madera Picnic Area, or the Madera Ampitheatre.
 You can make it a loop part of the way also, and option for 13 mile hike or a 10.